Ashley Jensen

+For her role in Extras, Jensen was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or Movie in 2008.

 Career

-Jensen trained in Drama at Queen Margaret University in Edinburgh.
+Jensen was a member of the UK’s National Youth Theatre before being selected to study and train in Drama at Edinburgh’s Queen Margaret University.

 Her first significant television role was as Clare Donnelly, daughter of Glasgow criminal Jo-Jo Donnelly (played by Billy Connolly) in the 1993 BBC drama Down Among the Big Boys.
 In 1994, she played eccentric secretary Rosie McConnichy in the final series of BBC comedy May to December, as a replacement for the character of secretary Hilary (Rebecca Lacey), and Heather in Roughnecks, a BBC television series about workers on a North Sea oil platform.
 Jensen had a small role in a Dangerfield episode "Contact" as the mother of a young girl with meningitis.
 She then appeared as Fiona Morris in EastEnders.
 She also appeared in the 2003 BBC drama Two Thousand Acres of Sky.

 Jensen co-starred alongside Ricky Gervais in the BBC Two/HBO television programme Extras as the socially inept Maggie Jacobs.
 For her work on the first series, she received best television comedy actress and newcomer awards at the 2005 British Comedy Awards.
 In 2006, Jensen received two British Comedy Awards and a BAFTA nomination for her role in Extras.
 Her role in the 2007 Christmas Special earned her an Emmy Award nomination.
-In January 2006 she starred in the short-lived drama series Eleventh Hour on ITV.
+In January 2006 she starred in the drama series Eleventh Hour on ITV.
 Later that year she played Steve Coogan's agent in A Cock and Bull Story.
 In 2007, she provided the narration for the film Taking Liberties.

 In September 2006, Jensen's first major role on American television came when she took the role of regular character Christina McKinney on the ABC series Ugly Betty.
-Her character was originally an American, but when she met with the show's producers they liked Jensen's accent and changed the nationality of the character, keeping McKinney Scottish.
+Her character was originally an American, but when she met the show's producers they liked Jensen's accent and changed the nationality of the character, keeping McKinney Scottish.
 Production of Ugly Betty moved to New York from Los Angeles in mid-2008, causing a conflict for Jensen, who was unable to relocate from Los Angeles and left the show in 2009 near the end of the third season but made a return guest appearance in 2010 during the fourth season.